rmwc/rmwc/src/docs/installation.md

 ## Known Issues

 * Issue: Testing with Enzyme using the full mount() api and JSDOM.
 JDOM doesn't fully include the dataset api for data-attributes which are leveraged heavily in MDC.
-  * Solution: Add dataset to the HTMLElement.
+  * Solution: Add dataset and validity to the HTMLElement.
+  * If you find any more of these cases, please file an issue.

 ```javascript
 // src/setupTests.js